Gandi-IDE/dev-plan/README.md

 # Development Plan

-Here is the developent plan tracking log of the Gandi IDE and Cocrea team, all develop tasks are recorded here and kept updated.
+Here is the developent plan tracking log of the Gandi IDE and Cocrea team, All improvement suggestions and bugs raised by users are recorded here and kept updated for quick feedback.
 If you have any questions or suggestions, please join our discord server to ask.

 - [discord server](https://discord.gg/QVUyFEQres)
 - [cocrea](https://cocrea.world/)